Jsebas0721/phase-1-final-project/README.md

 ## Installation

-1. Open up [GitHub Repository](https://github.com/Jsebas0721/phase-1-final-project-cocktail-finder) in your Web browser.
+1. Open up [GitHub Repository](https://github.com/Jsebas0721/phase-1-final-project-cocktail-finder) in your Web browser
 2. Fork and Clone the Repository to your machine:
    - Click in the green button(Code)
    - Make sure the SSH tab is selected